Ethan23p/context_for_MCP_and_fast-agent/README.md

 - **`optimized_context/`** - Token-efficient versions for LLM use
 - **`context_generator/`** - Modular packaging logic
 - **`config_context.py`** - Configuration for packaging jobs

+## Configuration

+Packaging jobs (what gets included in each context file) are defined in `config_context.py`.
+By default, no jobs are hardcoded for 'fast-agent' or 'servers'—edit the config to suit your needs.

 ## Example Execution Log